Nagaraja-Kamatar/LaslesVPN/README.md

 ### 4. One-Click Connect

 Experience a seamless connection with the one-click connect feature.
 Effortlessly establish a secure VPN connection without any complicated setup.
+### 4. User Accounts

+Create an account to personalize your shopping experience.
+Save your favorite flowers, track your order history, and receive exclusive promotions and discounts.

+### 5. Search Functionality

+Use the search bar to find specific flowers or browse by occasion.
+The website provides quick and efficient results, making it easy to find the perfect floral arrangement.

+### 6. Responsive Design

+Experience a visually appealing and user-friendly design on various devices.
+The website is optimized for desktops, tablets, and mobile phones.